afzalansari028/Lets-Learn-Git/README.md

    git merge test  -->from master <- test (merging from test to master)

-   git rebase -i HEAD~4 -->you can rearrange the commits, after that press :wq to come out
+   git rebase -i HEAD~4 -->you can rearrange the commits, after that press :wq to come out git rebase -i HEAD~4 -->replace pick by squash(remove cmd) will destroy/remove the commit.

+   How to selectively pickup the commit child branch to master branch git cherry-pick comt_id1 comt_id2

 ----Once the repository created--- git remote -v